Olacgk/alx-system_engineering-devops/0x00-shell_basics/README.md

 .a script to display contents in a long format
-.a script to display contents including hidden files .a script displaying contents in long format, with user id and hidden files
+.a script to display contents including hidden files .a script displaying contents in long format, with user id and hidden files .a script to create a dictionary ine the tmp